-The Southern Railway, after Hetzendorf, passes through Mauer, Kalksburg, Rodaun, Perchtoldsdorf with its gothic church, and Brunn all of them villages situated ad the foot of the hills which extend to the South-west of Vienna and present huge blocks of calcareous rocks disseminated here and there amid the trees of the forest and the luxuriant wineyards which cover them.
+The other villages in the vicinity of Schönbrunn which as places of country residence should be mentioned here, are: Ober- and Unter-Sanct-Veit, Baumgarten, Lainz, and Hetzendorf.
+The Southern Railway, after Hetzendorf, passes through Mauer, Kalksburg, Rodaun, Perchtoldsdorf with its gothic church, and Brunn all of them villages situated ad the foot of the hills which extend to the South-west of Vienna and present huge blocks of calcareous rocks disseminated here and there amid the trees of the forest and the luxuriant vineyards which cover them.
 Beyond Rodaun, and winding in among the mountains to the right, is the wild and solitary valley of Kaltenleutgeben.
-The woody neighbourhood beyond Kaltenleutgeben is so beautiful that it has not unaptly been compared to the lower parts of Switzerland and Savov.
+The woody neighbourhood beyond Kaltenleutgeben is so beautiful that it has not unaptly been compared to the lower parts of Switzerland and Savoy.